Chahatyadav1/Talcon/Readme.md

 ### 5–7.
 Detection → automatic quarantine, tested three ways

-The core loop: exec into a pod, try to act like an attacker, and watch the IR controller auto-quarantine it with a deny-all `NetworkPolicy` — tested against an existing pod, a freshly spawned "compromised" pod, and again in a completely different namespace to confirm it isn't hardcoded to one app.
+The core loop: exec into a pod, try to act like an attacker, and watch the IR controller auto-quarantine it with a deny-all `NetworkPolicy` — tested against an existing pod , a freshly spawned "compromised" pod.

 <img src="images/05-ir-controller-quarantine-demo-pod.png" width="800"/>